-- Respect for human beings - individuals should be treated as autonomous agents and that persons with diminished autonomy are entitled to protection.
-Requires respect for the privacy, confidentiality and cultural sensitivities of research participants.
-All people involved in research have the right to make informed decisions about matters that affect them.
+- Respect for human beings – treat individuals as autonomous agents and respect their privacy, confidentiality and cultural sensitivities.
+All participants have the right to make informed decisions about matters that affect them.
 People must be protected and empowered if their capacity to make informed decisions is impaired.

-- Research merit and integrity - research must be worthwhile, and have value to the community.
-Requires the use of methods, facilities and resources that are appropriate to achieve the aims of the research.
-Benefits of research must be justified, it should be supervised by researchers with appropriate expertise, and findings reported accurately and responsibly.
+- Research merit and integrity – research must be worthwhile, have justified benefits, and have value to the community.
+Report findings accurately and responsibly.
+Use methods, facilities and resources that are appropriate to achieve the research aims.
+Supervisors must have appropriate expertise.

-- Justice - addressing the resolution of the question of who ought to receive the benefits of research and bear its burdens.
-Requires procedural fairness in the recruitment of participants and review of research.
-Research aims should be achieved using 'just' means that do not unfairly burden particular groups.
-The benefits of research should be distributed fairly between participants and the wider community, and research findings should be provided within a reasonable time.
+- Justice – use procedural fairness in the recruitment of participants and review of research, and use 'just' means that do not unfairly burden particular groups.
+Distribute research findings within a reasonable time and share the benefits of research fairly between participants and the wider community.

-- Beneficence - the obligation to maximise possible benefits and minimise possible harms.
-Requires a sensitivity to the welfare and interests of participants, and the cultural and social implications of the research.
+- Beneficence – maximise possible benefits and minimise possible harms.
+Be sensitive to the welfare and interests of participants, and the cultural and social implications of the research.
 The likely benefits to participants or the wider community must justify any risk of harm or discomfort to research participants.